For a long time, shooting has been a boy’s club.

 But in the past several years, Eva’s focus has moved beyond just hunting.
 She established a personal brand focused on the outdoor lifestyle.
 This shift led to her earning the title of the Martha Stewart of the Outdoors.

 If you check out her website, you can see why.

 It’s no wonder that Field & Stream chose her to be the first woman in 30 years and second woman ever to appear on their cover, gracing their May 2014 issue.

-Last on my list is Carrie Lightfoot, a woman who’s carved out a brand in a different niche of the firearms industry.
+Rounding out the list is Carrie Lightfoot, a woman who’s carved out a brand in a different niche of the firearms’ industry.